- Oops!Something went wrong.Please try again later.

 Highwoods Properties in Focus

-Headquartered in Raleigh, Highwoods Properties (HIW) is a Finance stock that has seen a price change of -25.97% so far this year.
-The real estate investment trust is paying out a dividend of $0.48 per share at the moment, with a dividend yield of 5.3% compared to the REIT and Equity Trust - Other industry's yield of 4.2% and the S&P 500's yield of 2%.
+Highwoods Properties (HIW) is headquartered in Raleigh, and is in the Finance sector.
+The stock has seen a price change of 12.47% since the start of the year.
+The real estate investment trust is paying out a dividend of $0.5 per share at the moment, with a dividend yield of 4.49% compared to the REIT and Equity Trust - Other industry's yield of 2.93% and the S&P 500's yield of 1.39%.

-In terms of dividend growth, the company's current annualized dividend of $1.92 is up 1.1% from last year.
-Highwoods Properties has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 3.14%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Highwoods Properties's current payout ratio is 53%, meaning it paid out 53% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $2 is up 4.2% from last year.
+In the past five-year period, Highwoods Properties has increased its dividend 4 times on a year-over-year basis for an average annual increase of 2.74%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Highwoods Properties's current payout ratio is 54%.
+This means it paid out 54% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, HIW expects solid earnings growth.
-The Zacks Consensus Estimate for 2020 is $3.58 per share, representing a year-over-year earnings growth rate of 7.51%.
+HIW is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $3.69 per share, representing a year-over-year earnings growth rate of 3.07%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, HIW is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).